 The Royal Mariner was made in the 1960s and 1970s.
 It has a 4 7/8 inch dial and the rear flange diameter is 7 inches.
 It has a brass case, a white painted dial with Arabic numerals, and has the fast-slow regulator at the top of the dial and the strike shutoff to the left of the numeral "3".

-Schatz has been out of business for many years, and some parts for these clocks are hard to find.
-The original movement can cost $600 - $950 to repair.
+Schatz has been out of business for many years, and some parts for these clocks are hard or impossible to find.
 I can install a new German mechanical movement, and new dial and hands to go with it.
 The dial is similar to the original and says "Royal Mariner", but doesn't have the Schatz trademark.
 The new movement does not strike as loudly as the original (it is much quieter).

 Install new movement and dial: $675, plus $30 shipping and handling (in the U.S.) This conversion can be done to clocks that look like the one above.
 The new movement has a two year warranty.
 The new movement does not strike as loudly as the original (it is much quieter).
 Please see our shipping instructions below.